anoma/juvix-workshop/anoma/README.md

 # Anoma / Taiga

-[Taiga](https://github.com/anoma/taiga) is a component of Anoma that is used to produce valid state transition proposals.
-Taiga defines what a valid transaction is and provides the means to produce and verify transactions.
+[Taiga](https://github.com/anoma/taiga), a component of Anoma, is responsible for generating valid state transition proposals.
+It establishes the criteria for valid transactions and offers the tools to create and verify them.

-The parts of a transaction are are distributed and stored in an encrypted form.
+The parts of a transaction are distributed and stored in an encrypted form.

 Taiga is based on a [UTXO
 model](https://en.wikipedia.org/wiki/Unspent_transaction_output) and was heavily